Burichang Upazila

-Burichang, also known as Burichong, (বুড়িচং) is an upazila of Comilla District in the Division of Chittagong, Bangladesh.
+Burichang, also known as Burichong, (বুড়িচং) is an upazila of Cumilla in the Division of Chattogram, Bangladesh.

 History

 Raghunath Tarkavachaspati, a Bramhin scholar in the subject of logic migrated from Dingshai village now in West Bengal in the 17th century to establish the village of Burichang on the land granted to him by Chhatra Manikya the Maharaja of Tripura to start a Tola (an institute for Vedic learning).